buildingbeautifuluis/buildingbeautifuluis.github.io/_chapters/03-Information-Architecture.md

 {% include figure.html url="/images/ch3/c3-s2-p3-5-dribbble-shots-states.png" alt="Dribbble’s Shot Pattern’s Different States" description="Dribbble’s shot pattern has a number of ‘states’: 1. without the metadata showing; and 2–4. with the metadata showing a user’s interactions with a shot." %}

-It should be obvious, after reading Chapter 2, that the ‘Saved’ and ‘Liked’ buttons are examples of **button components** used as a part of the pattern.
+It should be obvious, after reading Chapter 2, that the Saved and Liked buttons are examples of **button components** used as a part of the pattern.

 By embracing a pattern-driven approach, **Dribbble can re-use these components and patterns elsewhere on the site**.